pengkobe/ionic-chat/README.md

 # ionic-chat
 a chat app based on ionic and rongyun
+> This project is underdevelop and it is unrunnable for the time being.

 ### file structure